 I protested his viewpoint, but Nick looked at me as if I was still learning to tie my shoes.

-Negotiations dragged on, and I became ever more convinced that MCP wanted me for my talent, not to recoup shelf space.
-As the deal closed, however, I witnessed bargaining moves that Simon and Schuster (the owners at the time of MCP) put into play, which worried me.
+Negotiations dragged on, and I became more convinced that MCP wanted me for my talent rather than recoup shelf space.
+As the deal closed, however, I witnessed bargaining moves that Simon and Schuster (the parent company at the time of MCP) put into play, which worried me.
 A nebulous fog was wafting inland from just over the horizon.
-When we took receipt of our carefully worded contract, we noted that changes had been made without a redline.
-In other words, the new changes had been merged into the document in a clandestine manner.
-Here was cause for true paranoia.
-To assess the full extent of the changes, we were reduced to evaluating the contract word-by-word to compare it with the previous version.
-Did we find that the changes were in our favor?
+When we received our carefully worded contract, we noted that changes had been made without a redline.
+In other words, the new changes had been merged into the document clandestinely.
+Here Nick pointed out, was cause for true paranoia.
+To assess the full extent of the changes, we would have been reduced to evaluating the contract word-by-word to compare it with the previous version.
+Would we find that the changes were in our favor?
 What do you think?

 So, picture this.
 Eight suits sit at a long table on the 30th floor of the Graham and James law firm office, overlooking a gorgeous San Francisco Bay.
 Nick and I are at the end of the table reviewing the contract.